 Furthermore, Ukraine should stop whitewashing the record and blaming Russia for all the country’s historic calamities.
 Though Pereyaslav was tolerant in certain respects, the town was far from an ideal home for local Jews, and many simply opted to emigrate.
 In 1910, for example, my grandfather Josef and his family traveled to Chicago, where they settled in a Jewish colony just south of the Loop.
 On an Ellis Island manifest, Josef Kozloff (or Kozlow) is listed as “farm laborer.”
 An ambitious and entrepreneurial man, Josef took to his new adopted country with gusto, rarely discussing or reminiscing nostalgically about life back in the Old World.

 It’s not entirely clear why the Kozloffs chose to abandon Pereyaslav.
 For sure, the family would have sought greater economic opportunities abroad.
 Yet it’s hard to believe that politics did not play some kind of a role in the decision to leave for the United States.
 Would the Kozloffs and others have perceived Russia as the main threat to their existence, or rather rising Ukrainian nationalism?
 The question is somewhat complex, since Ukraine could be a tolerant place, though such peace was punctuated by sporadic violence.
-In another complex twist, Jews and Ukrainians formed part of the Russian czarist empire at this time, and both were subject to repression.
+In another complex twist, Jews and Ukrainians formed part of the Russian Czarist empire at this time, and both were subject to repression.

 Jews and Anti-Czarist Activities

 Jewish perceptions of Russia may have been nuanced at the time.
 On the one hand, my grandfather Josef seems to have regarded Russian language, music and history as a sign of high culture.
-On the other hand, many Jews reviled czarist autocracy and local repression within Ukraine.
-Alluding to the painful history of anti-Semitism, my father Max remarks, “I’m not sure if the family was victimized personally, but it would be hard to imagine Josef didn’t witness something.”
+On the other hand, many Jews reviled Czarist autocracy and local repression within Ukraine.
+Alluding to the painful history of anti-Semitism, my father Max remarked, “I’m not sure if the family was victimized personally, but it would be hard to imagine Josef didn’t witness something.”

 In 1905 Russia was engulfed in a wave of political turbulence.
-In the midst of war with Japan, revolution and anti-Semitic pogroms, Josef and his brother Nathan distributed anti-czarist materials and were arrested for subversion.
+In the midst of war with Japan, revolution and anti-Semitic pogroms, Josef and his brother Nathan distributed anti-Czarist materials and were arrested for subversion.
 As Jews, meddling in such sensitive political matters took some courage.
 According to Kucherenko, more non-Jews were engaged in political activities in Pereyaslav than Jews, since the latter were afraid of pogroms.

 In the end, Josef and Nathan were caught and supposedly lined up to face a firing squad.
 However, for some reason the execution was called off at the last minute, and the brothers were spared.
 There were other mortal dangers, though: Young men were subjected to the draft, and many resorted to extreme measures to avoid this fate.
 Nathan, for example, voluntarily tore his eardrum with hot metal so as to get out of military conscription.